Kulsoom-ri/US_senate_simulation/README.md

 ## Keywords
 - **Computational politics:** "Computational Politics is the study of computational methods to analyze and moderate users' behaviors related to political activities" (Haq et al. 2019)
-- **Agent:** An agent is software or hardware that can interact with its environment, collect data and use the data to autnomously perform tasks based on goals predetermined by a human. (“What Are AI Agents?- Agents in Artificial Intelligence Explained - AWS” 2024)
+- **Agent:** An agent is software or hardware that can interact with its environment, collect data and use the data to autonomously perform tasks based on goals predetermined by a human. (“What Are AI Agents?- Agents in Artificial Intelligence Explained - AWS” 2024)
 - **LLM:** Large Language Models or LLMs are a class of foundation models trained on massive datasets to generate human-like text.
 The underlying transformer is a set of neural networks. (“What Is LLM? - Large Language Models Explained - AWS” 2023)
 - **Multiagent (MA) framework:** A multiagent system or framework consists of multiple AI agents, often LLM powered (referred to as LLM-MA), working collectively and interacting with each other in either a hierarchical or non-hierarchical manner to perform tasks.
 (Gutowska 2024)
 - **Context window:** The context window or length is the amount of text (in tokens) that a LLM can remember at any one point.
 (IBM 2024)